State and Local Policy Database

 Electric School Bus Goal

-Mesa does not have an electric school bus goal.
+Neither the City of Mesa nor the local school district have set an electric school bus goal.

-Mesa does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Mesa does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 The City of Mesa Water Department is the municipal utility that provides the City of Mesa with drinking water services, wastewater treatment, and stormwater management.